Fully extended BV-BFV description of General Relativity in three dimensions

 Equation \eqref{explicitGR-BF_bulk6} yields $ B^\dag= e^\dag - \iota_\xi \tau^\dag$ that in turn, inserted into \eqref{explicitGR-BF_bulk5}, gives

 Since this is an equation between objects valued in $\wedge^3 V$, we can extract an $e_a$ factor and get

 Having $\tau^\dag$, we can now invert all other equations.
-An easy but lengthy computation shows that this symplectomorphism correctly satisfies $ \varpi_{GR}= \psi^* \varpi_{\BFnd}$ and it preserves the action functionals, as was shown in \cite{CSS2017}. \end{proof} \begin{remark} In order to build the inverse symplectomorphism $\psi^{-1}$ we must require that the image of $B$ be a basis of ${V}$ at every point.
-Thus the two theories are strongly equivalent only if also $B$ satisfies the non-degeneracy condition in Definition \ref{def:classBF}. \end{remark}
+An easy but lengthy computation shows that this symplectomorphism correctly satisfies $ \varpi_{GR}^{\filt{0}}= \psi^{\filt{0}*} \varpi_{\BFnd}^{\filt{0}}$ and it preserves the action functionals, as was shown in \cite{CSS2017}. \end{proof} \begin{remark} In order to build the inverse symplectomorphism $(\psi^{\filt{0}})^{-1}$ we must require that the image of $B$ be a basis of ${V}$ at every point.
+Thus the two theories are strongly equivalent only if also $B$ satisfies the non-degeneracy condition in Definition \ref{def:classBF}. {An extension of this equivalence to the degenerate case is presented in \cite{Szabo}, within the context of $L_\infty$ algebras.} \end{remark}